rikkeisoft/cakephp2/README.md

 To ensure a consistent code base, you should make sure the code follows the [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md).

-If you would like to help take a look at the [list of issues](https://github.com/rikkeisoft/cakephp2/issues).
+If you would like to help, take a look at the [list of issues](https://github.com/rikkeisoft/cakephp2/issues).

+**In case of security issues, please email to oanhnn@rikkeisoft.com**

 License
 -------